jhollist/jhollist.github.io/cv.md

 Programming
   : R
   : - I started using R in 2003 for data analysis and have been using it daily for basic computing and programming tasks since 2011.
 I have created packages with one on CRAN and several in development on GitHub.
-I co-moderate (with Sarah Goslee) the R-SIG-Ecology mailing list, and have taught several classes/workshops on R.  I am the lead maintainer of [rOpenSci's Maptools CRAN Taskview](https://github.com/ropensci/maptools), I contribute to both the development of [lawn: an R client for turf.js](https://github.com/ropensci/lawn) and the [Reproducibility Guide] (http://ropensci.github.io/reproducibility-guide/).
+I co-moderate (with Sarah Goslee) the R-SIG-Ecology mailing list, and have taught several classes/workshops on R.  I am the lead maintainer of [rOpenSci's Maptools CRAN Taskview](https://github.com/ropensci/maptools), I contribute to both the development of [lawn: an R client for turf.js](https://github.com/ropensci/lawn) and the [Reproducibility Guide](http://ropensci.github.io/reproducibility-guide/).
   : Web
   : - I have served as a web page maintainer for various organizations since ~2000.
 Currently I maintain my own website and a few small project websites.
 I use HTML, CSS, Jekyll, Github pages as the primary development environment and I am comfortable coding sites from scratch or implementing templates and frameworks (i.e. Skeleton or Bootstrap).
 I have limited experience with javascript and in the past have been responsible for limited maintenance of  Apache and IIS servers.
   : Python